What are Sirtuins? – Overview

 The body produces a maximum amount of sirtuin during times of stress – for example when you limit the calorie intake of your daily diet.

-Simply put, the fewer calories we consume, the higher the expression level of the “skinny gene.”
+But, the fewer calories we consume, the higher the expression level of the “skinny gene.”

 Sirtuins and Anti-aging